brunollopes/web3jdemo/README.md

 You will need:
 - MetaMask Account
 - Etherscan Account
-- Goerli testnet with with some ethers to enable you to execute transations
+- Goerli testnet with some ethers to enable you to execute transactions
 - Alchemy Account

 ### Tech stack